sal55/langs/pcl8.md

 #### Attributes
 There can also be some extra bits of info.
 This lists all shown:
 ````
-    n          Count (eg, call arguments)
+    n          Count (eg. number of call arguments)
-    s          Scale factor to complex pointer instructions (eg. byte-size of a pointer target type)
+    s          Scale factor for complex pointer instructions (eg. byte-size of a pointer target type)
     d          Extra byte-offset for complex pointers (so it is not scaled)
     cc         Condition code, one of EQ NE LT LE GE GT
     v          A value of 1 (rather than 0) means a called function uses C-style variadic arguments, which have
                special ABI rules
-    pop1       A value of rather than zero means that only Z is popped for JUMPcc rather than X Y, but only if
+    pop1       A value of 1 rather than 0 means that only Z is popped for JUMPcc rather than X Y, but only if
                false; ie. the jumps is not taken.
-This used used for chain sets of compared
+This is used for chain sequences of compares against the
+               same X
     op         For maths functions, one of SIN COS TAN ASIN .... (in my HLLs such functions are built-in operators)
 ````
 #### The Type System
 These the types used:
 ````
-void            Means no type
+void            No type info
 i8              Signed integer
 i16
 i32